echristhuraj/CubeSatDetumblingSimulator/README.md

 ### Tips

-1. The default orientation of the CubeSat looks something like this:
+1. The default orientation of the CubeSat looks something like the image below.
+The red/green reference frame is the CubeSat's body frame and the white reference frame is the
+ECI frame.
+The `initRollAngl_spcrft` (about X), `initPtchAngl_spcrft` (about Y), and `initYawAngl_spcrft` (about Z) parameters represent how the CubeSat will initially be oriented relative to the ECI frame when ejected from the deployer; these angles define a body frame rotation sequence relative to the fixed ECI frame (think quaternion pre- multiplication).

 ![cubesat_detumbling_simulator_default_orientation](https://user-images.githubusercontent.com/85334364/121497796-a7a4c880-c990-11eb-887e-9441a1702171.png)

-The red/green reference frame is the CubeSat's body frame and the white reference frame is the ECI frame.
-The `initRollAngl_spcrft` (about X), `initPtchAngl_spcrft` (about Y), and `initYawAngl_spcrft` (about Z) parameters represent how the CubeSat will initially be oriented relative to the ECI frame when ejected from the deployer; these angles define a body frame rotation sequence relative to the fixed ECI frame (think quaternion pre-multiplication).

 2. The `viewAzmth` and `viewElvtn` parameters are passed into MATLAB's [view](https://www.mathworks.com/help/matlab/ref/view.html) command in the code to set the "camera line of sight" for the orbit plot and the spacecraft plot.
 In other words, these parameters change the angle at which the user sees the ECI frame in these two plots.